Observational Scaling Laws and the Predictability of Language Model Performance: Validating

 \section{Validating \OSL}

-We evaluate the usefulness of observational scaling laws by showing that they accurately predict the scaling behaviors of LMs over complex, hard-to-predict phenomena (like emergent phenomena and agentic abilities) and help estimate the value of techniques such as Chain-of-Thought.
+\ifneurips We evaluate the usefulness of observational scaling laws by showing that they accurately predict the scaling behaviors of LMs over complex, hard-to-predict phenomena (like emergent phenomena and agentic abilities) and help estimate the value of techniques such as Chain-of-Thought.
+To ensure that our scaling laws are actually predictive and that we are not simply overfitting through various choices in scaling law construction and hyperparameters, we design our experiments to have systematic holdout sets and robustness checks.
+We also inlcude the functional forms of our fitted scaling laws in \cref{appx:preregisteration} as preregistration of our predictions for future models. \else We evaluate the usefulness of observational scaling laws by showing that they accurately predict the scaling behaviors of LMs over complex, hard-to-predict phenomena (like emergent phenomena and agentic abilities) and help estimate the value of techniques such as Chain-of-Thought.

 To ensure that our scaling laws are actually predictive and that we are not simply overfitting through various choices in scaling law construction and hyperparameters, we design our experiments to have systematic holdout sets and robustness checks.
-We also preregister our predictions for \emph{future} models after the release of the paper as a test of whether our scaling laws overfit current models.
-We release our code including the implementation and collected data at \texttt{\href{https://github.com/ryoungj/ObsScaling}{https://github.com/ryoungj/ObsScaling}}.
+We have also preregistered our predictions for \emph{future} models after the initial release of the paper as a test of whether our scaling laws overfit current models.
+We release our code including the implementation and collected data at \texttt{\href{https://github.com/ryoungj/ObsScaling}{https://github.com/ryoungj/ObsScaling}}. \fi

-\paragraph{Details in scaling law fits} For extracting PC measures, we fixed the number of PCs $\numpc=3$ as it covered $\sim 97\%$ of the variation in benchmark performance and it consistently yielded the best performance across most of our experiments, see \cref{appx:pc_select} for robustness checks on PC selection.
-For the capability-equivalent scale transformation, we used the Llama-2 \citep{touvron2023llama2} as the reference model family as it is currently the most representative and widely used open model in the community.
-For better interpretability and visualization, we used the accuracy metric, typically defined as $Y=1-E$, for fitting the scaling laws and making the plots.
+\paragraph{Details in scaling law fits} For extracting PC measures, we fixed the number of PCs $\numpc=3$ as it covered $\sim 97\%$ of the variation in benchmark performance and it consistently yielded the best performance across most of our experiments, see \cref{appx:pc_select} for robustness checks on PC selection. \ifneurips \else For the capability-equivalent scale transformation, we used the Llama-2 \citep{touvron2023llama2} as the reference model family as it is currently the most representative and widely used open model in the community. \fi For better interpretability and visualization, we used the accuracy metric, typically defined as $Y=1-E$, for fitting the scaling laws and making the plots.